 So in this post, I'm talking through some of these common emotions - Anxiety, fear, anger, regret, shame, embarrassment, Jealousy - and how to handle them.

 Anxiety & Fear

-Having anxiety or fear about money is all too common.
+Having anxiety or fear of money is all too common.
 You worry about it, how you'll earn enough of it.
 How you'll your pay bills.
-You worry that you'll loose what you have.
+You worry that you'll lose what you have.
 You worry that you can't manage it well enough.
-You worry so much about your financial situation that it becomes stressful or you even start to avoid your finances all together.
+You worry so much about your financial situation that it becomes stressful or you even start to avoid your finances altogether.